 I am a professional photographer living and working in the South-West of England.
 An experienced concert photographer and wedding photographer, my style lends itself to a wide variety of themes in social and event photography.

 I still have a busy day job as an IT Business Analyst from which I get a lot of job satisfaction, but in the evenings and weekends my main passion is photography.

 A photo can never truly represent the experience of a live concert, but it should be able to portray some of the emotion and atmosphere felt by those who were there.

 I photograph concerts all over the UK, and sometimes abroad.
 Being based in the South West of England (Swindon) that usually entails a lot of travel to most gigs.
 But hey, that’s rock’n’roll, and the buzz I get at the end of the journey is worth it.

-I get commissioned to photograph specific shows by various magazines, and also work for a review site called Down The Front Media, but most of the time I’m working directly with bands, promoters and venues as a freelancer photographer.
+I get commissioned to photograph specific shows by various magazines, and also work for a review site called Down The Front Media, but most of the time I’m working directly with bands, promoters, PR organisations and venues as a freelancer photographer.